abpframework/abp/docs/en/Dynamic-Claims.md

 ## IAbpDynamicClaimsPrincipalContributor

 If you want to add your own dynamic claims contributor, you can a class that implement the `IAbpDynamicClaimsPrincipalContributor` interface.
 The framework will call the `ContributeAsync` method when get the dynamic claims.

+> It better to use cache to improve performance.

 ## AbpClaimsPrincipalFactoryOptions